mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 #### Paired t-test for comparing models

-A paired t-test provides a statistically principled approach to determine whether observed differences in performance are statistically significant or could have occurred by chance.
+A paired t-test provides a statistical approach to determine whether observed differences in performance are statistically significant or could have occurred by chance.
 When comparing the performance of two models, simply looking at their mean accuracies can be misleading due to the variance inherent in machine learning evaluation.
 Non-overlapping confidence intervals between two models does give a good indication that the models are statistically different, but overlapping confidence intervals requires further analysis to determine whether the difference is statistically significant for a given significance level.
 The paired t-test is a statistical test that is well suited for model comparison because it can account for correlation between the two models' performance on the same dataset/data splits.
 For this test we have the following null and alternative hypotheses:

 $H_0$: There is no difference in mean performance between the two models $(\mu_{\text{diff}} = 0)$ \
 $H_1$: There is a significant difference in mean performance between the two models $(\mu_{\text{diff}} \neq 0)$